MicrosoftDocs/xamarin-docs/docs/tools/workbooks/install.md

 ## Downgrading

-The bundle identifier for **/Applications/Xamarin Workbooks.app** changed from `com.xamarin.Inspector` to `com.xamarin.Workbooks` in the 1.4 release to
+The bundle identifier for **/Applications/Xamarin Workbooks.app** changed from `com.xamarin.Inspector` to `com.xamarin.Workbooks` in the 1.4 release, as
-facilitate a future splitting of the Xamarin Workbooks & Inspector installers.
+Workbooks and Inspector are now fully split.

 Because of a bug in older installers, it is not possible to downgrade 1.4 or newer releases using the 1.3.2 or older installers.